traxjs/trax/packages/trax/doc/trax.md

 Trax update (i.e. change propagation) is performed asynchronously.
-This method returns a promise that will be fulfilled when trax reconciliation is complete (i.e. at the end of the current cycle) If there is no update cycle on-going, the promise will be immediately fulfilled
+This method returns a promise that will be fulfilled when trax reconciliation is complete (i.e. at the end of the current cycle) If there is no update cycle on-going, the promise will be fulfilled in a nexg micro-task

 Example:
 ```typescript